Asymmetric Tunneling of Bose-Einstein Condensates: Proof of Symmetric Tunneling With the 1D Schr odinger Equation

 \acknowledgments

 D.L. and D.I.B. are supported by by the W. M. Keck Foundation.
-D.I.B. are also supported by Army Research Office (ARO) (grant W911NF-19-1-0377, program manager Dr.~James Joseph, and cooperative agreement W911NF-21-2-0139).
-J.R.W is supported by the National Aeronautics and Space Administration through a contract with the Jet Propulsion Laboratory, California Institute of Technology.
+D.I.B. is also supported by Army Research Office (ARO) (grant W911NF-19-1-0377, program manager Dr.~James Joseph, and cooperative agreement W911NF-21-2-0139).
+The research of J.R.W was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of ARO or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-This project is supported by the German Space Agency (DLR) with funds provided by the Federal Ministry for Economic Affairs and Energy (BMWi) under Grant No. 50WM1862 (CAL) and 50WM2060 (CARIOQA).
+This project is supported by the German Space Agency (DLR) with funds provided by the Federal Ministry for Economic Affairs and Energy (BMWi) under Grant No. 50WM2254A (CAL-II) and 50WM2060 (CARIOQA).
 D.S. gratefully acknowledges funding by the Federal Ministry of Education and Research (BMBF) through the funding program Photonics Research Germany under contract number 13N14875.
 D.S., E.M.R. and N.G. acknowledge support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the project A05, B07 and B09 of CRC 1227 (DQmat) and under Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967.